 Blood on a Stick 豬血

 Many Taiwan food stands sell blood rice cakes or blood on a stick.
 Which one do you prefer?….pig blood or duck blood?
 Cooks roll hot sauce, peanuts, and cilantro together in rectangular shapes.
 They’re really very yummy.
 Blood and rice cakes are a dark wine red type color.

 This famous Tainan treat is Eel noodle soup.
 It is actually chop full of flavor.
 Most places have the eels live in fish aquariums and in plain sight where you can choose your dinner.
 You can find it in any major night market and some specialty restaurants.
 This is a super Taiwan unique food.

 Chicken Hearts on a Stick

-Boiled Assorted Animal Parts
+Boiled Assorted Animal Parts (Lu Wei)

 One of the most popular Taiwan foods from the Taiwanese night markets is a type of stand where you pick ingredients from the stand and put them in a basket.
-You then give the basket to the vendor and they boil the ingredients for you.
+You then give the basket to the vendor and who will boil the ingredients for you.
 Ingredients include things like duck intestines, chicken intestines, chicken skin, animal tendons, and other things that I couldn’t identify.
 This is one of the best foods that I’ve ever eaten.
 If you can’t stomach the weird animal parts, you can just choose noodles, vegetables, and mushrooms.